In-memory tables

 Then we can use T.index() function to create an index for the in-memory table to increase the query efficiency.

 And we can use update and delete functions to update the in-memory table.
-Their uses are similar as they are with an entity table:
+Their uses are similar as they are with an ordinary table sequence:

 A